Make any house a home

-When you live in a rental home, chances are your rental agreement doesn't allow for any changes, not even a nail in the wall.
-Although you can overcome this with a little crackfiller when you leave, what else can you do to transform a rental property into a home?
+When you live in a rental home, chances are your rental agreement doesn't allow for any changes, not even a nail in the wall, so what else can you do to transform a rental property into a home?

 White is the perfect backdrop for decorating a rental home.
 It's clean and fresh and visually enlarges any space.
 Think blank canvas... white allows you to experiment with a wide variety of colours.